 Market Price, Pure or Alloy & the Delivery Form

-Midwest Tungsten regularly receive requests for more information about tungsten mining, refining, and pricing.
+Midwest Tungsten regularly receives requests for more information about tungsten mining, refining, and pricing [Request a custom quote for current Tungsten pricing].
 Often the people making these requests are considering using tungsten in some way and would like to know more about this rather unusual material.

 There is no one answer as there are many variables that can contribute to the final price of any given tungsten product.
 However, we can discuss some of the variables that affect the pricing of tungsten.